577816569/Gan-style-transfer-with-only-one-image-/README.md

 # Some explorations on GAN with style transfer

 This work is only a small attempt to explore the field of GAN(Generative Adversarial Networks).
-The result of this
+The result of this work is really bad due to my lack of understanding in the

 # Files